Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: What do you mean when you say that the value of an expression statement is discarded? [p.
-65]
+Q: What do you mean when you say that the value of an expression statement is discarded?

 </div>
 <!-- END: div -->